Hello, Python! print(“Xcalc”) with TKinter GUI Module

 I am already grounded with the concept of object oriented programming; I am no stranger to system programming languages like Java & C++, have expert skill set in PHP server scripting language.
 Indeed, it wouldn’t hurt to add another programming language to my CV.

 Or so I thought.
-After 9 days of learning Python syntax (or unlearning the use of commas & braces), loops, function, classes, modules and GUI (TK), I must have felt that I have arrived at the very pinnacle of Python programming language.
-I wasted no time in taking the LinkedIn quiz intent on displaying my shinning new programming skill on my LinkedIn profile.
-As you must have guessed by now, I wasted no time in failing the LinkedIn quiz.
+After dedicating 9 days to learning Python syntax (or, more accurately, unlearning the use of semi-colons and braces), loops, functions, classes, modules, and GUI (TK), I felt like I had reached the pinnacle of the Python programming language.
+Without delay, I took the LinkedIn quiz with the intention of showcasing my shiny new programming skills on my LinkedIn profile.
+However, as you might have guessed, I wasted no time in failing the LinkedIn quiz.

-Not a very good start, some might say.
-However, there were lots of positives.
+Not an auspicious start, some might say.
+However, amidst the setbacks, there were several positives.
 One of them is

 My very own first Python GUI program, Xcalc